mindboard/indesign-uxp-script-examples/README.md

 ## create-xlsx

-A demo create a xlsx file.
+A demo creating a xlsx file.